-At present the Department has adopted the e-transfer system of funds for transferring funds from Directorate to District / Block level and then at the school level.
+At present the Department has adopted the e-transfer system for transferring MDM funds from Directorate to District / Block level and then at the school level.

-2.4.3 Dates when the fund were released to State Authority / Directorate / District / Block / Gram Panchayat and finally to the Cooking Agency / School.
+2.4.3 Dates when the fund were released to State Authority/ District / Block / Gram Panchayat and finally to the Cooking Agency / School.